WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Limitations

 \section{Limitations}

 A limitation of the proposed framework is that the automatic method of generating questions often produces queries that are too specific to the document from which they were derived.
 When these questions are posed to an \gls*{llm} with a large document corpus, the model may struggle to respond accurately, necessitating the filtering of ambiguous questions to ensure relevance and clarity.
-Additionally, the \ragas scoring framework, which relies on \gls*{llm}s as evaluators, introduces uncertainty in performance metrics, as different \gls*{llm} evaluators may score responses differently.
+Additionally, the \ragas scoring framework, which relies on \gls*{llm}s as judges, introduces uncertainty in performance metrics, as different judge \gls*{llm}s may score responses differently.
 While comparisons can be made for questions with objective responses, evaluating and comparing subjective responses across different \gls*{llm}s remains challenging and less consistent.
+Another limitation of this study is the absence of comprehensive ablation studies, including comparisons between \gls*{rag}-enabled and non-\gls*{rag} configurations, which would provide deeper insights into the specific contributions of retrieval mechanisms to model performance.